iulianpro/give-help/README.md

 > ## Testing
 The website was tested both during and after the development of each section separately but also after its completion.
 I tested all the functionality in the main browsers that run on several operating systems: Chrome, Firefox, Opera, Microsoft Edge and Safari, in Windows 10, Mac OSX 10.14, Android and iOS operating systems.
-For full responsiveness, for the whole site, I used Materiale.
+For full responsiveness, for the whole site, I used Materialize.

 Testing during section development was done primarily with Chrome DevTools, making sure each element works correctly and optimally, including responsiveness across devices.
 For navbar, I tested the functionality of all links, including the site brand.
 I also tested toggle and collapse functioning in small and medium devices.